Menu

 1. What is the Philanos dues policy?

 Dues must be paid in full by your renewal due date.
-The Philanos Treasurer may grant a 3-month extension.
-Requests for extensions must be made by email to our Treasurer at least 30 days prior to your renewal due date.
 Member organizations should plan to pay dues annually based on your initial join date.

 2. When are dues for returning member organizations renewed?

-Dues renewal annually based on your organizations join date.
-Dues invoices are emailed about 6 weeks prior to your renewal due date.
+Dues renew annually based on your organization's join date.
+Dues invoices are emailed about 4 weeks prior to your renewal due date.
 The Philanos fiscal year is July 1-June 30.
 Instructions for renewals are here.

 3. How much does my organization pay if we join as a new member mid-year?